Here Are All of the New Apple Watch Faces Apple Announced Today

 - Typograph - The typograph face displays numerals in three custom type styles (custom, modern, and rounded) and four different scripts ( Arabic, Arabic Indic, Devanagari, and Roman) with each combo tailored to fit the face perfectly.

-- Artist - For the Art watch face, Apple collaborated with artist Jeff McFetridge to create an Apple Watch face that features artistic animated faces with the time overlaid.
+- Artist - For the Art watch face, Apple collaborated with artist Geoff McFetridge to create an Apple Watch face that features artistic animated faces with the time overlaid.

 - Memoji - The Memoji face brings animated Memoji to the Apple Watch that react to touch.